Baseng0815/Webpage/markdown/shedOS_toolchain.md

 We also have a special `.stivale2hdr` section which is needed by the bootloader.
 What it does and how it works will be discussed in another post.
 The linker script tells the linker where to put those sections in the final executable.
 It also puts it at an offset of 0xfffffff80000000 + 2 MiB, i.e. the final 2 GiB of our 64 bit address space.
-This is called the *higher half* and is also a topic for another day.
+This is called higher half linking.

 The actual compilation process is very simple.
 We just invoke the corresponding program (`gcc` for compilation and `as` for assembling) and link all of the objects together.